Nearly 100 dead, millions in dark across Southeast as region struggles in wake of Helene

 Following landfall, the storm quickly moved through Georgia, the Carolinas and Tennessee, uprooting trees, splintering homes and overwhelming rivers and dams.

-A catastrophic flood threat is escalating Saturday along the Nolichucky River in East Tennessee as the remnants of Helene unleashed torrential rainfall, pushing the river to the brink of a critical emergency.
+A catastrophic flood threat was narrowly avoided Saturday along the Nolichucky River in East Tennessee as the remnants of Helene unleashed torrential rainfall, pushing the river to the brink of a critical emergency.

-The National Weather Service (NWS) issued a dire Flash Flood Emergency late Friday as the Nolichucky Dam in Greeneville teeters on the verge of collapse, threatening imminent danger to communities downstream.
+The National Weather Service (NWS) issued a dire Flash Flood Emergency late Friday as the Nolichucky Dam in Greeneville was feared to be teetering on the verge of collapse, threatening imminent danger to communities downstream.
+However, the dam survived the onslaught and the waters, while still several feet above record flood stage, are starting to recede.

-WATCH: TENNESSEE DAM NEAR 'IMMINENT' FAILURE AFTER HEAVY RAIN FROM HELENE
+WATCH: TENNESSEE DAM NARROLY AVOIDS FAILURE AFTER HEAVY RAIN FROM HELENE

 This comes after a record-breaking 28 Flash Flood Emergencies were issued across the Southeast, including Georgia, western North Carolina, parts of South Carolina and Virginia.
 Friday saw the most Flash Flood Emergencies issued in a single day nationwide.